bmoren/p5.vr/README.md

 ```

 #### updateStereo()
-updates the stereo canvas to a copy of the original p5 cavnas, this should be the last thing in the draw step
+keep the right and left eyes in sync.
+This should be the last thing in the draw loop.
 ```javascript
 function draw() {